smartstore/user-docs/en/getting-started/installing-smartstore/preparing-linux-vps-cloud-or-dedicated-server.md

 ## Install .NET runtime and other prerequisites

-> [!NOTE]
+{% hint style="info" %}
-> **Note:** Official Smartstore releases are self-contained, which means that no .NET Runtime is required on the target system.
+**Note:** Official Smartstore releases are self-contained, which means that no .NET Runtime is required on the target system.
 If you create your own Framework-Dependent Release, the .NET Runtime must be installed on the target system.
+{% endhint % }

 To install .NET Runtime 7, please run the following command in the command line: